JoshuaYe/JoshuaYe/README.md

 ### Hi there, I'm Joshua Ye! 👋

-- 🔭 Incoming SWE intern at KPMG Ignition Tax.
+- 🔭 SWE intern at KPMG Ignition Tax.
-- 🌱 I’m currently learning how to be an effective PM at TOHacks!
+- 🌱 I’m currently learning how to be an effective PM at UW Blueprint!
 - 🤔 I’m looking to land an internship in PM/SWE for W23.
 - 💬 Ask me about anything tech!
 - 📫 How to reach me: j96ye@uwaterloo.ca